mulle-nat-stash/mulle-bootstrap/FAQ.md

 ### Is the order of the repositories important ?

-Sometimes yes.
-Try to keep them in order of interdependency.
+Usually not.
+But in case you have implicit dependencies the order of the repositories may be important.

-f.e. mulle-aba is dependent on mulle-allocator and mulle-thread, but mulle-allocator is also dependent on mulle-thread, then put mulle-thread ahead of mulle-allocator in the `repositories` file.
+Say you are dependent on a and b, and a is dependent on b (but a is not a .bootstrap project), then keep a ahead of b in the repositories file.

 ### Is it a problem if a repository appears twice ?

-Sometimes yes.
-The dependency manager of mulle-bootstrap is not very sophisticated.
-If you have dependencies like A -> B -> C and  A -> C, it's better for mulle-bootstrap if you just specify A->B and B->C. If you also declare A->C, you may run into problems.
+No, if the repositoris entry matches.
+If it doesn't match, it can be a problem.

 ### It's not working as I expect now what ?